mycelial-systems/exif/README.md

   Convert an EXIF object into a binary array ready for insertion.
 - `insert(exifBinary: Uint8Array, jpegData: Uint8Array): Uint8Array`
   Insert an EXIF binary block into a JPEG binary array.
-- `remove(data: Uint8Array): Uint8Array`
-  Remove EXIF metadata from an image.
-Supports JPEG, PNG, and WebP formats.
-  Automatically detects the format via magic bytes.
-Returns the original buffer unchanged if the format is unrecognized.

 ### Tag Constants